First-Year Living Learning Communities

 - Engagement in specific Study Abroad opportunities

-The Emerging Leaders Living Learning Community (LLC), in conjunction with the Office of Cross Cultural & Leadership Development, provides an exemplary opportunity for you to develop, hone, and sharpen your leadership skills and abilities with like-minded students.
+The Panther Leadership Academy Living Learning Community (LLC), in conjunction with the Office of Cross Cultural & Leadership Development, provides an exemplary opportunity for you to develop, hone, and sharpen your leadership skills and abilities with like-minded students.
 Today, more than ever, leadership skills are increasingly important in our global society.
 Employers and internship providers regard leadership skills as crucial.
-The Emerging Leaders LLC allows you to jumpstart your college leadership by living with other students who are interested in being leaders on campus.
-You will complete the Emerging Leaders program, a ten-week leadership certificate program, with members of your floor and network with high-profile student leaders on campus.
-Overall, Emerging Leaders provides the opportunity to connect with other ambitious students who share a passion for leadership.
+The Panther Leadership Academy LLC allows you to jumpstart your college leadership by living with other students who are interested in being leaders on campus.
+You will complete the Panther Leadership Academy program, a leadership certificate program, with members of your floor and network with high-profile student leaders on campus.
+Overall, Panther Leadership Academy provides the opportunity to connect with other ambitious students who share a passion for leadership.

-- Students residing in the Emerging Leaders Living Learning Community will be required to register for and complete the Emerging Leaders program through the Office of Cross Cultural & Leadership Development during the fall term.
+Students residing in the Panther Leadership Academy Living Learning Community will be required to register for and complete the Panther Leadership Academy through the Office of Cross Cultural & Leadership Development during the fall term.
 This is a ten-week leadership certificate program.
 Students will complete the course with members of their floors.
 There will be no cost to complete Emerging Leaders for students residing in this community.
-Students will also have the option of completing Leadership in Action in the spring term with members of their floor community.

 - Trip to Fallingwater